Age of a Participant

 Whether the child is under the age of two or age two and over.

-When the expense is required for the participant to continue to work
+When the expense is required for the participant to continue to work.

-When the wage earner is billed for the expense
+When the wage earner is billed for the expense.

-For more information about CA dependent care expense maximum deduction amounts and requirements, see
+For more information about CA dependent care expense maximum deduction amounts and requirements, see CA Dependent Care.

-●Each child aged 6 through fifteen is required to be enrolled in and attending school or be home schooled.
+Each child aged six through 15 is required to be enrolled in and attending school or be home schooled.
 School attendance is included in the CA Personal Responsibility Agreement (PRA) that single and two parent budgetary units are required to agree with for CA eligibility.
-See
+See PRA School Attendance for all the school attendance requirements.

-●All CA participants are mandatory referrals in the CA work program, Jobs, except children ages 3 through 17.
-See
+All CA participants are mandatory referrals in the CA work program, Jobs, except children ages newborn through 17.
+See CA Jobs Work Program Requirements for more information about services available with the CA work program.

-●For CA potential eligibility, an application is required to include a dependent child.
+For CA potential eligibility, an application is required to include a dependent child.
 A CA dependent child is any child who meets all of the following:

 Is under the age of 19, and when age 18 meets the student criteria for CA.